Once that’s done, though, the real work begins: waiting and monitoring.

 5. In the Alert Settings window, choose to get notified after you’ve received or lost at least twenty backlinks.

-Then, you add the emails of people you want to be notified of your changing backlink profile status: outreach and content managers, webmasters, etc.
+Then, you add the emails of people you want to be notified of your changing backlink profile status: outreach and content managers, webmasters, etc. By the way, you can also share with them this awesome guide on how to check backlink quality.

 And voila!
 Wherever you or your teammates might be during the backlink check, all of you will receive an email detailing how your project’s backlinks changed.